Most Wanted! The Whatnauts – Help Is On The Way (Harlem International Records Inc.)

 Baltimore, MD-based Carlos Herndon, Garnett Jones and Gerard Pinkney gave birth to The Whatnauts back in 1969.
 They released their debut-single – the socially conscious ‘Message From A Black Man’ – the year after on A&I International.
 Then, they signed a record deal with Stang Records where they released 3 albums, from 1970 to 1972.
 Their biggest classics from then are ‘Please Make The Love Go Away’ and ‘I’ll Erase Away Your Pain’ in 1971.
 And last but not least, the memorable ‘Girls’ credited to Moments & Whatnauts.

 They might be best remembered by the younger generations for the 1981 released ‘Help Is On The Way’ with mixing work courtesy of Tee Scott.
-A cut given an extrapolation the year after by Fat Larry’s Band on ‘Act Like You Know’.
+A cut given an interpolation the year after by Fat Larry’s Band on ‘Act Like You Know’.
 But also sampled by De La Soul on the memorable ‘Ring, Ring, Ring (Ha Ha Hey)4 in 1991.
-Not to mention Deni Hines on ‘It’s Alright’ 4 years after…
+Not to mention Deni Hines on ‘It’s Alright’ 4 years after.
+Then Beverley Knight on ‘Greatest Day’ back in 1998.

 You might also like…